romcal/romcal/README.md

  * Readings for the day
  * Psalter weeks
  * More localization values
+ * More queries
  * National calendars (this is a big one!)

+*If you have any suggestions for improvement?
+Feel free to contribute to this exciting project!*

 ## License
 romcal is freely distributable under the terms of the [MIT license](LICENSE).